iwasnevergivenaname/tik-tak-toe/README2.md

 this code stores the users move into an array which is then compared to an array of winning moves. when a match between user/computer and winningCheck is found, the program will stop running and return a winner to the front end.

+## additional notes
+nothing needs to be installed or initialized to run.